digitalinteraction/ttrpg-2023/index.md

 Workshop participants will also receive a link to a Miro board one week before the workshop.
 There, they can already get to know each other and share there expectations for the workshop.
 The link to the Miro board will be shared below.

-## Workshop Registration Form and Miro Board:
+## Workshop Registration Form and Miro Board

-Registration:
+Registration: link to be shared soon

 Miro board: link to be shared soon